 We implement appropriate technical and organizational security measures to protect your information when you transmit it to us and when we store it on our information technology systems.
 Unfortunately, no data transmission or storage can be guaranteed to be 100 percent secure.
 When you send us information over the Internet, we use industry standard SSL (secure socket layer) encryption.
 Your password is protected so that only you can access it and view the information that you provide to us through the online applicants’ site.
 We strongly advise you not to share your password with anyone.

-If your information was created within and transferred out of the European Union to the University, you may exercise these rights by contacting: WSU’s Chief Information Security Officer, Thomas Ambrosi.
+If your information was created within and transferred out of the European Union to the University, you may exercise these rights by contacting WSU’s Chief Information Security Officer, Michael Walters.
 You may also file a complaint with the appropriate supervisory authority in the European Union.